-The results of the Capacity for Conservation Organisational Assessment will give a good baseline of the institutional capacity of your organisation.
+The results of the Organisational Resilience Check will give a good baseline of the institutional capacity of your organisation.
 The results of the assessment can be used to inform organisational planning.
-If the self-assessment is repeated every year then trends in capacity development can be seen.
+If the assessment is repeated every year then you’ll be able to see trends in capacity development.

 However, when planning for capacity development, it is wise to include several different measures of success.
 Your organisation may require a more quantitative measure of a particular capacity area.
 Some suggested quantitative indicators that can be used to measure the development of 12 key capacity areas over time are presented below.
-These areas broadly correspond to those found in the Capacity for Conservation Organisational Assessment.
+These areas broadly correspond to those found in the Organisational Resilience Check.

 Every organisation differs in its monitoring needs, and this list of indicators can be adapted for your own capacity development and planning needs.
 It is good practice to use multiple methods of monitoring, and these indicators should be used alongside other resources such as the Capacity for Conservation Organisational Assessment and Development Plan to get a well-rounded view of the effectiveness of capacity building.